NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 control-key-file: *<private key file>*
     Path to the control client private key, by default :file:`unbound_control.key`.
-    This file is generated by the *unbound-control-setup* utility.
+    This file is generated by the *unbound-control-setup(8)* utility.
     This file is used by :doc:`unbound-control(8)</manpages/unbound-control>`.

 .. _unbound.conf.remote.control-cert-file:

 control-cert-file: *<certificate file.pem>*
-    Path to the control client certificate, by default unbound_control.pem.
+    Path to the control client certificate, by default :file:`unbound_control.pem`.
     This certificate has to be signed with the server certificate.
-    This file is generated by the *unbound-control-setup* utility.
+    This file is generated by the *unbound-control-setup(8)* utility.
     This file is used by :doc:`unbound-control(8)</manpages/unbound-control>`.

+.. _unbound.conf.stub:

 Stub Zone Options
 ^^^^^^^^^^^^^^^^^

 There may be multiple **stub-zone:** clauses.
-Each with a **name:** and zero or more hostnames or IP addresses.
+Each with a :ref:`name:<unbound.conf.stub.name>` and zero or more hostnames or IP addresses.
 For the stub zone this list of nameservers is used.
 Class IN is assumed.
 The servers should be authority servers, not recursors; Unbound performs the